devonartis/aws-security-workshops/docs/workshops/identity-round-robin/ess/build.md

 7. Go back to the console session that you had for GuardDuty and from there go to the CloudTrail console.

-8. Select the trail whose name begins with *esslab*.
+8. Click the Trails menu item and then select the trail whose name begins with *esslab*.

-9. Toggle the Logging switch to off.
+9. Toggle the Logging switch to OFF.
 You will be asked to confirm.
 Click **Continue**.
 Now toggle Logging back to ON.